ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

 ):
 ```

+The `execute` method executes the hyper-parameter optimization.
+It can leverage the `train_and_eval_on_split` function to obtain training and eval statistics and the `self.get_metric_score` function to extract the metric score from the eval results according to `self.output_feature`, `self.metric` and `self.split`.

 ### 2. Add the new executor class to the corresponding executor registry

-Mapping between executor keywords in the hyperopt section of model definition and executor classes is done by executor registry
+The `executor_registry` contains a mapping between `executor` names in the `hyperopt` section of model definition and `HyperoptExecutor` sub-classes.
+To make a new executor available, add it to the registry:
 ```
 executor_registry = {
     "serial": SerialExecutor,
     "parallel": ParallelExecutor,
     "fiber": FiberExecutor,
+    "new_executor_name": NewExecutorClass
 }
 ```